-1. Lab participation and forum discussions will count as 15% of your final lab grade. - a.
+- 1. Lab participation and forum discussions will count as 15% of your final lab grade. - a.
 This grade comes from your participation in lab discussions and exercises. - i.
 If you choose not to participate in lab discussions, you will receive no credit. - b.
 For every three unexcused absences (either to lecture or lab) you will have 10 points deducted from your class participation grade. - i.
 If you leave during class, you will receive an unexcused absence. - ii.
 If you arrive late to class, you will receive an unexcused absence. - iii.
-If you are asked to leave class due to disrespectful behavior, you will receive an unexcused absence.
-2. Lab reports and daily exercises will count as 45% of your final grade. - a.
+If you are asked to leave class due to disrespectful behavior, you will receive an unexcused absence. - 2.
+Lab reports and daily exercises will count as 45% of your final grade. - a.
 This grade comes from your accurate completion of lab reports and exercise questions. - i.
 If you choose not to complete lab reports, you will receive no credit. - b.
-All lab reports, exercise questions, and quizzes will be weighted equally.
-3. Lab practicals will count as 40% of your final grade. - a.
+All lab reports, exercise questions, and quizzes will be weighted equally. - 3.
+Lab Practicals and Biology Presentation will count as 40% of your final grade. - a.
 All lab practicals will be weighted equally. - b.
-Each practical covers the material covered since the last exam (not comprehensive).
+Each practical covers the material covered since the last exam (not comprehensive). - c.

-- c.
 The lab practicals will utilize a variety of question formats (objective, matching, multiple choice, true/false, etc.) - d.
-I will drop your lowest lecture test grade, excluding the final which must be counted.
+A Project-Based Lab will be assigned to each student during the semester.
+Projects will be graded on lab design and the communication of the results in a 3-5 minute presentation.